StanfordSpezi/SpeziHealthKit/README.md

 ### Health Data Collection

 Before you configure the [`HealthKit`](https://swiftpackageindex.com/stanfordspezi/spezihealthkit/documentation/spezihealthkit/healthkit-swift.class)  module, make sure your `Standard` in your Spezi Application conforms to the [`HealthKitConstraint`](https://swiftpackageindex.com/stanfordspezi/spezihealthkit/documentation/spezihealthkit/healthkitconstraint) protocol to receive HealthKit data.

+> [!TIP]
+> The [`Standard`](https://swiftpackageindex.com/stanfordspezi/spezi/main/documentation/spezi/standard) is a Spezi module in your app that orchestrates data flow by meeting requirements defined by modules.
+There is an [example](https://github.com/StanfordSpezi/SpeziTemplateApplication/blob/main/TemplateApplication/TemplateApplicationStandard.swift) in the [SpeziTemplateApplication](https://github.com/StanfordSpezi/SpeziTemplateApplication).

 The [`HealthKitConstraint/handleNewSamples(_:ofType:)`](https://swiftpackageindex.com/stanfordspezi/spezihealthkit/documentation/spezihealthkit/healthkitconstraint/handleNewSamples(_:ofType:)) function is called once for every batch of newly collected HealthKit samples, and the [`HealthKitConstraint/handleDeletedObjects(_:ofType:)`](https://swiftpackageindex.com/stanfordspezi/spezihealthkit/documentation/spezihealthkit/healthkitconstraint/handleDeletedObjects(_:ofType:)) function is called once for every batch of deleted HealthKit objects.

 ```swift
 actor ExampleStandard: Standard, HealthKitConstraint {
     // Add the newly collected HealthKit samples to your application.